How do you make and use roasted tomatoes? We use ours as the base for bolognese sauce, soup, and topping for focaccia, pasta and pizza.

 How full should I fill the pan?

 This depends on how liquidy or saucy you want your tomatoes to be in the end.
-The more tomatoes you add, the more liquidy the final result – unless of course you roast for an extended time.
+The more tomatoes you add, the more liquidy the final result – unless of course you roast for a really long time until all the liquid has evaporated.
+If you have several layers of tomatoes, especially slicing tomatoes, evaporating all the liquid could take 2 or more hours.

 For saucy tomatoes, go ahead and add a couple of layers of tomatoes.
 This will steam the tomatoes and leave more liquid for making saucy things.